racksync/hass-addons-suite/multipoint-zigbee/zb4/README.md

 ### [RACKSYNC CO., LTD.](https://racksync.com)

-บจก.แรคซิงค์ คือผู้เชี่ยวชาญด้าน Automation และ Smart Solutions ทุกขนาด เรามีบริการให้คำปรึกษาตลอดจนวางระบบ ติดตั้งและมอนิเตอร์โดยผู้เชี่ยวชาญ นอกจากนี้เรายังเป็นบริษัทรับพัฒนา Software As A Service แบบครบวงจรอีกด้วย
+RACKSYNC CO., LTD. is an expert in Automation and Smart Solutions of all sizes.
+We offer consulting services, system layout, installation, and monitoring by experts.
+In addition, we are a company that develops full-circle Software As A Service.
 \
 \
 RACKSYNC COMPANY LIMITED \